tslever/auditory-restoration/docs/installation.md

 venv/bin/python -m pip install -e .
 ```

+The above command results in the error

+ERROR: file:///sfs/gpfs/tardis/home/tsl2b/Documents/auditory-restoration does not appear to be a Python project: neither 'setup.py' nor 'pyproject.toml' found.

 If you want to use Jupyter Lab, you'll need to register your virtual environment with the server.
 Assuming you already have jupyterlab installed (as a system package or using pipx):

 ``` shell